Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

 Momentum which is said to have come back Well - It's still less rewarding than running, most, if not all the times.
 Although very rarely you can really roll to build up some decent speed, but it just doesn't work every time as you expect it to behave, it really sounds scripted.

-Still, I enjoy that at least it's somewhat present, but the fact that they have yet to nail momentum style physics will always make me sceptical on ever considering this a true Sonic 4.
+Still, I enjoy that at least it's somewhat present, but the fact that they have yet to nail momentum style physics will always make me skeptical on ever considering this a true Sonic 4.

-I Actually felt that Episode I did somewhat better on the Level Design department, while the levels weren't all that big and overrun by Speed boosters, Bubble chains and Springs, it still had some nice level design to go with it - it had something very important - Level Gimmicks wich are required to create unique levels.
+I Actually felt that Episode I did somewhat better on the Level Design department, while the levels weren't all that big and overrun by Speed boosters, Bubble chains and Springs, it still had some nice level design to go with it - it had something very important - Level Gimmicks which are required to create unique levels.

 Level Gimmicks are now somewhat Extinct, these "Little things" are of Utmost Importance for a level to feel both unique and fun.